-Dieterich Bank (DB), located at 101 North Main Street, was chartered on November 15, 1909.
+Dieterich Bank (DB), located at 101 North Main Street in Dieterich, IL, was chartered on November 15, 1909.
 The bank served local farmers, merchants, and people of the Village of Dieterich.
-Owned and operated by N. J. Stipp, President, and R. C. Crays, Cashier, in 1919, both gentlemen saw the bank through in the 1930s and survived the Great Depression.
+Owned and operated by N. J. Stipp, President, and R. C. Crays, Cashier, in 1919, both gentlemen saw the bank through the 1930s and survived the Great Depression.
 Bank assets were $228,000 in 1930, and by 1944 when Stipp and Crays sold the bank to J. M. Schultz, bank assets were $857,000.
 As the bank continued to grow and prosper due to its loyal employees and dedication to the community, the bank moved into a new building at 103 West Section Street in Dieterich in 1969.

 As the new millennium took hold, the community banking industry became increasingly competitive.
 Not only were community banks competing with each other for market share, but the bigger regional and national banks were also viable competitors.
 Even so, the bank continued supporting its communities through innovation, technology, and genuine customer service.
 The vision for the bank's growth continued.
-In 2007, the bank broke ground for a fifth banking facility to be located at 510 West Fayette Avenue in downtown Effingham.
+In 2007, the bank broke ground for a fifth banking facility to be located at 510 West Fayette Avenue in downtown Effingham, IL.
 The new Effingham facility opened its doors in May of 2008, and in spite of the economic downturn, the bank ended the year with $232,000,000 in assets.

 In December 2009, the new stand-alone banking facility located at 10911 E. State Hwy.
 33 in Effingham opened.
 The new full-service bank replaced the convenience store operation at the corner of Route 32/33 and Lake Sara Road.

 In 2012, we completed our first acquisition.
-The First State Bank of Red Bud, and its branch in Belleville, joined our operation in January.
+The First State Bank of Red Bud, and its branch in Belleville, IL, joined our operation in January.
 It contributed $95,000,000 in assets to the bank.
 The new facilities have had a seamless transition into our culture.
 Their background was very similar to ours and it seemed like a natural fit for the two organizations.

 Dieterich Investment Centers was established February 2014.
 It began with one location inside Dieterich Bank's Effingham Branch.
 The addition of this comprehensive investment program allows residents of Effingham and surrounding communities to have access to an array of financial services and products including: Financial Planning, Estate Planning, Retirement Planning, College Education, Savings Plans, Portfolio Reviews, Traditional and Roth IRAs, IRA Rollovers, 401k and Retirement Plan Rollovers, Employee Retirement Accounts, Mutual Funds, Stocks and Bonds, Fixed and Variable Annuities, Life and Disability Insurance, and Long Term Care Insurance.
 The broker-dealer for Dieterich Investment Centers is Commonwealth Financial Network.